-- TA: Rupanta Rwiteej Dutta - HW/SW: Matlab, Octave (free) - Office Hours TA Hours/location: Tue 2-5pm, 2 MetroTech Center, 10th floor, cubicle space 10.098E (outside Gerig office) - Office Hours instructor: Mon 2-5pm, 2 MetroTech Center, 10.094
+TA: Rupanta Rwiteej Dutta

+Guangqi Chen

+HW/SW: Matlab (free), Octave (free)

+Office Hours TA Hours/location: tbd

+Office Hours instructor: tbd

 MATLAB

 - This course will support MATLAB for practical parts of assignments.
 C++ or other languages can be used but there will be no support and we need proof that code is fully developed by the student.. - If students want to purchase their own copy, Matlab for students is \$50, or \$99 (including 10 toolboxes.), link - We will NOT USE Toolboxes but implement our own code.